 Real Estate Investment Trusts (REITs) are one of the best ways to reap the benefits of the property market without a truckload of capital or excessive amounts of time investment.

-These trusts acquire property through the collective capital of investors and then distribute the revenue to all shareholders either via operating income or final sale, depending on which trust you’ve invested in.
+These trusts acquire property through the collective capital of passive investors and then distribute the revenue to all shareholders either via operating income or final sale, depending on which trust you’ve invested in.